OL Lyonnes: History

 Lyon hosts its matches at the Stade Gérard Houllier, a stadium of capacity 1,524 located in the Groupama OL Training Center and situated not far from the larger Parc Olympique Lyonnais (sometime called Groupama Stadium) where the male teams play.
 The women's team does host its "big" matches such as UEFA Women's Champions League at the 59,000-seat stadium.
-Often identified as the "tallest [woman] footballer", Wendie Renard had been a long-term captain (and also of the France women's national football team) of the team, having one of the most prolific careers, including most titles won (with Le Sommer), most final appearance and top all-time appearances in the Campions League.
+Often identified as the "tallest [woman] footballer", Wendie Renard had been a long-term captain (and also of the France women's national football team) of the team, having one of the most prolific careers, including most titles won (with Le Sommer), most final appearance and top all-time appearances in the Champions League.
 According to the UEFA women's coefficient, Lyon was the highest-ranked club in UEFA in 2014, and second in 2025, behind FC Barcelona Femení.

 As Michele Kang took over the club in 2024, her immediate action was to have higher-capacity home ground.
-Groupama OL Training Center has only 1,200 seats. in 2024-25 season, home matches were played at different cities like Bourg-en-Bresse, Grenoble, and Bourgoin-Jallieu.
+Groupama OL Training Center has only 1,200 seats.
+In the 2024–25 season, home matches were played at different cities like Bourg-en-Bresse, Grenoble, and Bourgoin-Jallieu.
 She negotiated with the Lyon OU Rugby to share their home stadium, the Matmut Stadium de Gerland, having a seating capacity of 25,000.
 However, she was able to convince the OL Groupe to allow the use of Parc Olympique Lyonnais.
 On 19 May 2025, Kang announced that Parc Olympique Lyonnais will be their home ground from the following season, and that she had taken over the men's training centre, which she will transform into one that is "better than most men's teams's training centres."